Expo Pilipino

-Philippine Centennial International Exposition 1998, also known as Expo Pilipino, was a world fair organized as part of the 100th anniversary of the declaration of Philippine Independence on June 12, 1898.
-The event which featured Philippine history and culture was held in a 60-hectare site at the Clark Special Economic Zone in Mabalacat, Pampanga.
+The Philippine Centennial International Exposition 1998, also known as Expo Pilipino, was a world fair organized as part of the 100th anniversary of the June 12, 1898 declaration of Philippine Independence.
+The event, which showcased Philippine history and culture, was held in a 60-hectare site at the Clark Special Economic Zone in Mabalacat, Pampanga.

 The exposition, including its site, was a project of the National Centennial Commission (NCC) and the Philippine Centennial Exposition Corporation.

 Facilities

-The Expo Pilipino had a 1-seat amphitheater which was used as a site for concerts, ecumenical services and political rallies after exhibitions at the complex were halted.
+The Expo Pilipino had a 35,000-seat amphitheater which was used as a site for concerts, ecumenical services and political rallies after exhibitions at the complex were halted.

 Participants

 The exposition had a projected 150 investors participating as of May 1998.

 Budget

 The construction of Expo Filipino entailed a total budget of ₱3.5 billion (US$ 63.64 million).
 Then-President Fidel V. Ramos directed three state-run financial institutions—Social Security System (SSS), Government Service Insurance System (GSIS), and Land Bank of the Philippines—to lend a total of ₱1.4-billion (US$25.45-million) to the joint venture.